 First I want to extend a warm welcome to D+EA.
 We, the faculty in D+EA, look forward to working with you during your years at Cornell.
 Do keep in mind that we are here not only to guide your learning in the classroom, lab, or studio, but also to support you through academic advising.
 The purpose of this letter is to convey information intended to help you register for your Fall Semester classes at Cornell.
-When you arrive at Cornell, each of you will be assigned an academic advisor, a D+EA faculty member in your major with whom you can discuss topics such as course selection, progress toward graduation, and career plans.
+When you arrive at Cornell, each of you will be assigned an academic advisor, a D+EA faculty member with whom you can discuss topics such as course selection, progress toward graduation, and career plans.
 The best advice we can offer as you begin your education at Cornell is that you get to know your academic advisor.
-Stop by your advisor's office and note her or his office hours and contact information.
+We will coordinate a casual meeting with your advisor on the orientation day.
+Also, you can stop by your advisor's office and note her or his office hours and contact information.
 If your advisor is in, introduce yourself.
 If not, contact your advisor via email and make an appointment to meet.
 From that meeting on, take the initiative to keep in touch with your academic advisor.

 Now, on to registering for classes.